trueos/trueos-docs/trueos-handbook/introducing.rst

   drives as well. :file:`da0p1` is the 1st partition on the 1st USB/SCSI
   drive. :file:`da0p2` is the 2nd partition on the 1st USB/SCSI drive.

-  .. note:: This convention continues with subsequent drives. :file:`da1p3` would
+.. tip:: This convention continues with subsequent drives.
-	    be the 3rd partition on the 2nd USB/SCSI drive and :file:`ada4p6`
+   :file:`da1p3` would be the 3rd partition on the 2nd USB/SCSI drive
-	    would be the 6th partition on the 5th IDE drive.
-Note: physical drive numbering begins at 0, while the partition numbers on the drive start at 1.
+   and :file:`ada4p6` would be the 6th partition on the 5th IDE drive.
+   Physical drive numbering begins at 0, while the partition numbers on the drive start at 1.

 Some of the features used by BSD have similar counterparts to Linux but the name of the feature may differ. :numref:`Table %s <feature names>`